 Here's the full Marvel's Avengers reveal trailer, complete with snippets of gameplay from the upcoming title.

 At Gamescom 2019 we were also treated to footage of the A-Day Prologue, an opening tutorial in which you get to grips with the unique powers of key Avengers as they battle Taskmaster.

 Then at New York Comic-Con we got yet more footage introducing a long-requested new Avenger: Kamala Khan, aka Ms. Marvel.

 June's War Table stream gave us loads of new details, but the main trailer is the MODOK Threat story trailer, which finally reveals the game's big-headed big bad:

 What will the gameplay be like?

-As seen in the reveal trailer, Marvel's Avengers is a third-person action-adventure game set in a world where the Avengers have been set up by an unknown enemy, killing hundreds of innocent civilians in the process.
-Following a catastrophic event in San Fransisco, the Avengers disbanded, with the game picking up the trail five years later.
+Marvel's Avengers is a third-person action-adventure game set in a world where the Avengers have been set up, killing hundreds of innocent civilians in the process.
+Following a catastrophic event in San Fransisco, the Avengers disband, with the game picking up the trail five years later.

 For a quick summary of how gameplay works, watch the dev team's game overview video, which sums up the story setup and the core systems in the game: